tsnellgrove/dark_castle3/doc/to_do.md

 *** known cleesh tech issues ***
+- TBD: sort out how to deal with 'hand' vs. 'inventory' (just eliminate hand entirely?)
 - TBD: fix usage of gs.map.get_obj_from_name() to call name_to_obj_dict from gs.core
 - TBD: improve drink verb resevoir_lst error via undrinkable_dict error (custom error for each non-liquid)
 - TBD: update 'exit' to assume seat that player is contained in (i.e. to default to 'stand' if 'seat' not given)